AlexandreBrillant/yupee/README.md

 # Yupee

-Yupee is an open-source JavaScript library for building modular web applications.
+Yupee is an open-source JavaScript library for building complex and modular web applications.

 [View Yupee on Github](https://github.com/AlexandreBrillant/yupee)